-It’s no surprise that security is a concern in the IT world.
+It’s no surprise that security is a concern in the IT world and there authentication and passwords play a major role.
 While IT professionals can hardly be accused of being conspiracy theorists, security and worry are always on the mind.
 This is warranted.
 Smartphones are now ever-present and since everyone’s connected, then people have a lot of personal data online that hackers can gain access to if we’re not careful.
 There are some developing trends in stealing personal data that’s just coming to the forefront which everyone should at least have at the back of their mind.

 The one seemingly far-fetched theory is that fingerprints could be stolen from photos of your hands.
 On the face of it, it seems a stretch.
 Fingerprints are pretty detailed.
 But so are modern cameras.
 While conditions would have to be perfect, with the camera focusing on the fingers in ideal lighting and distance, it remains a possibility.
 Fingerprints can’t be changed like passwords, so having them copied is a real worry.
 Two years ago, the German Defense Minister had her fingerprints recreated from publicly available photos.
 While the hacker, Jan Krissler, intended only a demonstration of the limits of fingerprint security and it not being necessarily superior to passwords, it is possible other hackers may not be so civic minded.